 If you are migrating to AIX 7.1 with DVD media, and have Kerberos Version 5 installed, the installation scripts will prompt you to install the krb5.client.rte file set from the Expansion Pack.
 If you are migrating your operating system using NIM resources, add krb5 to your lpp_source.
 The secure remote commands support Kerberos clients and servers from both Native Kerberos 5 and DCE.

-For more information, see "Understanding the Secure Rcmds" in Managing Communications and Networks in the AIX Information Center.
+For more information about the secure remote commands, see the Authentication and the secure remote topic in the AIX 7.1 Information Center.

 Multipath I/O (MPIO)